MicrosoftDocs/well-architected/well-architected/ai/grounding-data-design.md

 #### Schema design

 You can think of indexes as structures that organize and optimize data for retrieval.
-More specifically, it's data organization in documents and fields of a table.
+More specifically, its data organization in documents and fields of a table.
 Consider the following points:

   - **Index topology**.
 Evaluate whether to colocate all data in a single index or distribute across multiple indexes.
 This decision significantly affects query performance, index maintenance, query simplicity, and dissimilar field configuration (or schema) between documents.

     For example, consider user queries that request content in a specific language.
 The simplest data design choice is possibly translating all languages into one language and storing it in a single index.
 Or, data can be stored in all languages in a single index.
 This choice results in multiple documents for each language.
 The index's filtering capability could be used to restrict the results to the desired language.
 Alternatively, each index could contain the translated versions for a given language, expected in the query.

     In some situations, you might need multiple search indexes.
 This approach allows you to independently optimize each index for maximum relevancy from your search queries.
-For example, an HR employee handbook and a product maintenance manuals serve different purposes and audiences.
+For example, an HR employee handbook and a product maintenance manual serve different purposes and audiences.
 By indexing them separately, you can tailor the schema and search queries for each, improving user experience.
 This approach can be complex to implement and requires an orchestrator to facilitate calls to each index.
 The orchestration component is described in [Application design for AI workloads on Azure](application-design.md).

   > [!NOTE]
   > The choice between the two topologies and the data segmentation strategy depends on workload requirements, use cases, and user expectations.